arthurmarkiz/arthurmarkiz/README.md

 **`Digital Craftsman (Developer & Graphic Designer) FROM Brazil 🇧🇷`**

-I'm an anime lover Back-end Developer and some times Graphic Designer. <br/>
+I'm an anime lover Full-Stack Developer and some times Graphic Designer. <br/>
 Currently focused on improving my skills in web development.

-🌍 PHP is alive and I can prove it...
+🤓 The Linux guy.

 <br/>